charlie0129/afsctool/README.md

 1. Compress `IntelliJ IDEA.app`

-   - Run `afsctool -c -J6 -T LZFSE /Applications/IntelliJ\ IDEA.app`
+   - Run `afsctool -c -J$(sysctl -n hw.physicalcpu) -T LZFSE /Applications/IntelliJ\ IDEA.app`
    - `-c`: apply compression
-   - `-J6`: compress using 6 threads to speed up the process.
+   - `-J$(sysctl -n hw.physicalcpu)`: compress using _x_ threads to speed up the process, where _x_ is equal to the number of physical CPU cores you have.
 You can adjust how many threads you want by yourself.
    - `-T LZFSE`: use `LZFSE` compressor. `LZFSE` is a fast and efficient compression method.
 That's why I created this repo and release binaries with `LZFSE` support (while the `afsctool` from HomeBrew doesn't have `LZFSE` built-in).

 2. Check the results